-Species characterizing this habitat do not have hearing perception but vibrations may cause an effect act, however no studies exist to support an assessment.
+Species characterizing this habitat do not have hearing perception but vibrations may cause an impact, however, no studies exist to support an assessment.

-Introduction of light or No evidence (NEv) Not relevant (NR) No evidence (NEv) shading Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Introduction of light or shading

+Q: NR A: NR C: NR Q: NR A: NR C: NR

 Increased levels of diffuse irradiation correlate with increased growth in macroalgae (Aguilaria et al., 1999).
 Levels of diffuse irradiation increase in summer, and with a decrease in latitude.
-As Ascophyllum nodosum is found in the middle its natural range in the British Isles an increase in the level of diffuse irradiation will not cause a negative impact on the species or the biotope.
+As Ascophyllum nodosum is found in the middle its natural range in the British Isles an increase in the level of diffuse irradiation will not negatively impact the species or the biotope.
 However, it is not clear how these findings may reflect changes in light levels from artificial sources, and whether observable changes would occur at the population level as a result.
-There is, therefore, 'No evidence' on which to base an assessment.